dnvriend/play-di-test/README.md

 }
 ```

+## Controllers
+- __play.api.mvc.Controller__: Defines utility methods to generate `Action` and `Results` types.

+## Controller Helper Utilities
+- __play.api.mvc.Results__: A helper trait with utilities to generate results, is part of Controller
+- __play.api.mvc.BodyParsers__: A helper trait with utilities to parse http bodies, is part of Controller
+- __play.api.mvc.HttpProtocol__: A helper trait that defines HTTP protocol constants
+- __play.api.mvc.Status__: A helper trait that defines all standard HTTP status codes
+- __play.api.mvc.HeaderNames__: A helper trait that defines all standard HTTP headers
+- __play.api.mvc.ContentTypes__: A helper trait that defines common HTTP Content-Type header values, according to the current available Codec

 ## Dependency Injection with Guice
 With dependency injection, objects accept dependencies in their constructors.
 To construct an object, you first build its
 dependencies.
 But to build each dependency, you need its dependencies, and so on.
 So when you build an object, you really